iPzard/mkvtoolnix-batch-tool/README.md

 <br><br>

 ## 🔨 Merging subtitles
-MKVToolNix Batch Tool is equipped to understanding your intentions; you may have a folder of movies, each in their own subdirectory containing the movie and its subtitles file(s), or you may have the season(s) of a TV show, with a directory/directories containing several episodes and their matching subtitles files.<br><br>
+MKVToolNix Batch Tool is equipped to understand your intentions; you may have a folder of movies, each in their own subdirectory containing the movie and its subtitles file(s), or you may have the season(s) of a TV show, with a directory/directories containing several episodes and their matching subtitles files.<br><br>

 When there's only one video file in a directory, all subtitle files in that same directory will be merged into the video, regardless of the subtitle file name.
 However, when there are multiple videos in a directory, they will only be merged with subtitle files that contain their full name within (or as) their name.<br><br>